Damon Baird: Appearances

 Baird appears as the main character in Gears of War: Judgment, where it is revealed that he previously held the higher rank of lieutenant and was the leader of Kilo Squad.
 After using a weapon known as the Lightmass Missile to try to kill General Karn, Baird was put on trial for his actions and while the charges were ultimately dropped, Colonel Loomis demoted him to private and destroyed any chance of him becoming a commissioned officer again.
-The Aftermath campaign for Judgment showcases his return to the city of Halvo Bay in search of a ship to reach Azura during Gears of War 3 and his reunion with former Kilo squadmate Garron Paduk.
+The Aftermath campaign for Judgment showcases his return to the city of Halvo Bay in search of a ship to reach Azura during Gears of War 3 and his reunion with former Kilo squadmate Garron Paduk, who reveals that the fourth member of Kilo, Sofia Hendrick, was kidnapped by COG forces before Baird's arrival.

 After the events of 3, Baird left the military to set up his own company, Damon Baird Industries, and used his engineering and mechanical expertise to help the world rebuild after the war.
 He created the automated robots, known colloquially as "DeeBees" after his own initials, to collect garbage and rubble.
 The DeeBees were eventually incorporated by COG into its security forces and weaponized, and they would appear as recurring enemies of the Outsider faction in Gears of War 4.
 Baird appears in the last act of 4 with his best friend Cole and his partner Samantha Byrne to aid Marcus, his son J.D.
 Fenix, and their friends Kait Diaz and Delmont "Del" Walker to fend off Swarm forces.
 He reveals to J.D., with whom he shares an antagonistic relationship, that he had been monitoring him and his friends from behind the scenes in order to protect him from COG leadership for deserting; in this manner, Baird was secretly responsible for helping JD, Del, Kait and Oscar Diaz escape Jinn's forces during a settlement raid earlier in the game.
 He plays a larger role in Gears 5 as he provides tactical and technical support for the reformed Delta Squad and their allies in their war effort against the Swarm and spearheads the mission to restore the Hammer of Dawn behind Jinn's back with the help of Garron Paduk.